-Founder Definition + Entrepreneurship Definition
+Founder Definition vs. Entrepreneurship Definition

-Differences Between Startup and Entrepreneurship
+Differences Between Startup Founders and Entrepreneurship

 Generally speaking, entrepreneurs engage in business to accumulate profits, whether for personal gain, to grow a business, to benefit a non-profit organization or for philanthropic reasons.
-Entrepreneurs can acquire profits in several different ways such as creating products, starting or investing in companies, purchasing resources, or facilitating an acquisition.
+Entrepreneurs can acquire profits in several different ways, such as creating products, starting or investing in companies, purchasing resources, or facilitating an acquisition.

-What is a founder?
+What Is a Founder?

 Successful Startup Founders